 Where a mortgage bond still needs to be settled, bond-specific cover can mitigate the risk of the bank taking cession on a portion of your life cover to settle the bond on your death.

 “This way it does not impact your other personal insurance that you have in place for your family’s needs upon your death,” adds Linde.

 Tobin and Linde suggest the “snowball method” to eliminate your debt in a way you can manage: you start with either the highest-interest accounts or the smallest accounts that can be settled with only one or two payments, and then, as these debts are paid off, you add the money you save to paying off other ones.

-If you are able to settle a debt with a single payment, ask for a possible settlement discount, suggests Roets.
+If you can settle a debt with a single payment, ask for a possible settlement discount, suggests Roets.
 Paying off debt means there is the initial discomfort of sacrificing creature comforts, but the more money you save on these, the quicker you can pay off your debt.
 And don’t allow your freedom to be short-lived.
 Sustaining it can take just as much work.